HAMZA EL DIN 1929 -

 rainbow gathering in terms of ethnicity and skin color.
 Many obvious

 seemed to be Persian.
-A small knot of rather bewildered-looking "frat
+A small knot of men trying to cover their bewilderment with arrogant looks — "frat

 rats" as we hippies called them (who, as I learned later, were there

-only because they'd heard it was easy to get an "A" in this course
+only because they'd heard you could always get an "A" in this course

-without doing any real work).
+without having to work).
 Very wide range of ages also.
 One black

 guy sitting over to my right attracted my attention.
 He looked very